Uniting is ready for a new conversation about drugs as it launches its discussion paper on decriminalisation at NSW parliament

 “When we apply these principles to the removal of criminal penalties for personal drug use we end up with I think a set of options to consider and important features of what this might look like in New South Wales.”

-MSIC Director Dr Marianne Jauncey moderated a panel discussion with the NSW Bar Association’s Michael McHugh SC, Somebody’s Child founder Liz Gal and Addiction Medicine Specialist Dr Robert Graham before the afternoon was closed by Tracey Burton, Executive Director of Uniting NSW.ACT.
+MSIC Director Dr Marianne Jauncey moderated a panel discussion with the NSW Bar Association’s Michael McHugh SC, Somebody’s Child founder Liz Gal and Addiction Medicine Specialist Dr Robert Graham.
+Tracy Burton, Executive Director of Uniting NSW.ACT closed out the afternoon.

-In 2016, the Uniting Church Synod of NSW/ACT formally resolved to support the decriminalisation of personal possession of small amounts of prohibited drugs and greater investment in drug and alcohol treatment, prompting the creation of the Fair Treatment campaign.
+In 2016, the Uniting Church Synod of NSW/ACT formally resolved to support the decriminalisation of personal possession of small amounts of prohibited drugs and greater investment in drug and alcohol treatment.
+It was because of this that the Fair Treatment campaign was created.

-Last year, as a direct result of the Fair Treatment campaign, the NSW Government committed $7.5 million to build a treatment facility in Dubbo.
+Last year, because of the Fair Treatment campaign, the NSW Government committed $7.5 million to build a treatment facility in Dubbo.

 Story written by Ashley Donnelly.